pixsight/SceneManager/README.md

 Release your scenes
 ------------------------
-Don't forget to release your scenes to avoid a memory leak.
+Don't forget to release to avoid a memory leak.

 ```kotlin
 ...